co-dan/thesis/README.md

 The folders `stdpp` and `iris` contain compatible dependencies.
 (Specifically, the std++ library and the Iris framework)

+Please consult the `README.md` files in the subfolders.

 # Cloning and compiling

 Requires [Coq](https://coq.inria.fr/) version >= 8.11.0.